evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ## Infotainment

-You can choose between two sound systems on the HiPhi Y Dual Motor.
+You can choose between two sound systems on the HiPhi Y Performance.
 With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
 With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.